-Table 4-15 describes potential effects on air quality that could occur during the operations phase of the HIWEC and identifies proposed mitigation strategies and residual effects.
-An evaluation of significance of these residual effects along with proposed monitoring and follow-up plans are described in Section 6 and Section 8 of the Final Draft EA Report of Volume A.
+Table 4-17 describes potential effects on air quality that could occur during the operations phase of the HIWEC and identifies proposed mitigation strategies and residual effects.
+An evaluation of significance of these residual effects along with proposed monitoring and follow-up plans are described in Section 6 and Section 8 of the Final EA Report of Volume A.

-Table 4-14: Proposed Mitigation Measures Associated with Emissions to Air Resulting from Construction and Decommissioning
+Table 4-16: Proposed Mitigation Measures Associated with Emissions to Air Resulting from Construction and Decommissioning

-Potential Effects Performance Objectives Proposed Mitigation Measures Residual Effects Vehicle and equipment emissions Minimize emissions from vehicles Equip vehicles with effective exhaust systems.
+Potential Effects Performance Objectives Proposed Mitigation Measures Residual Effects • Vehicle and equipment emissions Minimize emissions from vehicles Equip vehicles with effective exhaust systems.
 No residual effects contributing to a reduction in local air and equipment.
 Avoid unnecessary idling of engines. quality.
-Ensure that construction equipment is frequently maintained and kept in good working condition.
-Dust generation from vehicle use Minimize dust generation from Implement construction speed limit of 30 km/hr on all access roads.
-No residual effects and construction activity contributing vehicle use and construction Conduct dust suppression (i.e., spraying water on access roads and work areas) during dry conditions to minimize dust generation. to a reduction in local air quality. activities. • If complaints arise, develop and maintain a reporting log, respond to complaint in a timely fashion and mitigate accordingly.
+Ensure that construction equipment is frequently maintained and kept in good working condition. • Dust generation from vehicle use Minimize dust generation from Implement construction speed limit of 30 km/hr on all access roads.
+No residual effects and construction activity contributing vehicle use and construction • Conduct dust suppression (i.e., spraying water on access roads and work areas) during dry conditions to minimize dust generation on vegetation.
+In the event that dust accumulates on leaves to a reduction in local air quality. activities. of plants, which may reduce photosynthesis, water will be used to wash dust off of vegetation. • If complaints arise, develop and maintain a reporting log, respond to complaint in a timely fashion and mitigate accordingly.

-Table 4-15: Proposed Mitigation Measures Associated with Emissions to Air Resulting from Operations
+Table 4-17: Proposed Mitigation Measures Associated with Emissions to Air Resulting from Operations

-Potential Effects Performance Objectives Proposed Mitigation Measures Residual Effects Vehicle and equipment emissions Minimize emissions from vehicles and • Equip vehicles with effective exhaust systems.
+Potential Effects Performance Objectives Proposed Mitigation Measures Residual Effects Vehicle and equipment emissions • Minimize emissions from vehicles and Equip vehicles with effective exhaust systems.
 No residual effects contributing to a reduction in local air equipment.
 Avoid unnecessary idling of engines. quality.
 Ensure that maintenance equipment is frequently maintained and kept in good working condition.
-Dust generation from maintenance No residual effects vehicle access contributing to a vehicle use.
-Conduct dust suppression (i.e., spraying water on access roads and work areas) during dry conditions to minimize dust generation. reduction in local air quality. • If complaints arise, develop and maintain a reporting log, respond to complaint in a timely fashion and mitigate accordingly.
+Dust generation from maintenance Minimize dust generation from Implement speed limit of 30 km/hr on all access roads.
+No residual effects vehicle access contributing to a vehicle use. • Conduct dust suppression (i.e., spraying water on access roads and work areas) during dry conditions to minimize dust generation. reduction in local air quality. • If complaints arise, develop and maintain a reporting log, respond to complaint in a timely fashion and mitigate accordingly.
 4.5 Noise